WiC64-Team/wic64-library/README.md

 `wic64_finalize`

-This function must be calledd after the response has been received.
+This function must be called after the response has been received.
 It sets the userport back to input mode and restores the interrupt flag to the state it was in before the transfer session has been started via [`wic64_initialize`](#wic64_initialize).
 Finally the status code received form